caiquemain/caiquemain/README.md

-I am a computer and data science student, civil engineer and gamer ( :crossed_swords:**I'm a Drakengard and Dark souls fan :crossed_swords:**) .
+I am a computer and data science student and gamer ( :crossed_swords:**I'm a Drakengard and Dark souls fan :crossed_swords:**) .
 I love programing, traveling and  gaming :video_game: